 Most criminal offenses involving meth don’t end in the defendant going to jail, but end with a plea agreement/community service/probationary agreement.

-If you’re working with attorney Christian Capitaine on your case we let you know if you qualify for probation so you can avoid jail, or we’ll work to beat the charge if you are innocent of the charge and want to fight it.
+If you’re working with attorney Christian Capitaine on your case, we’ll let you know if you qualify for probation so you can avoid jail, or we’ll work to beat the charge if you are innocent of the charge and want to fight it.